team-plain/cli/README.md

 To authenticate with your Plain workspace, the CLI uses a [Plain API Key](https://www.plain.com/docs/api-reference/graphql/authentication).
 The key is read from the environment varialble `PLAIN_API_KEY`

-To determine which permissions you need for each command, run `plain --help`
+See below for permissions required for each command.
 ```
 export PLAIN_API_KEY=plainApiKey_xxx
 ```